Extinction in neutrally stable stochastic Lotka-Volterra models: Cyclic Four-Species Model

 The curves given by $\tau_1=const.$, $\tau_2=const.$ are closed, neutrally stable orbits around the line of coexistence fixed points.
 Close to this line, they are almost circular, while further away they approach the shape of the simplex boundaries.
-A few exemplary orbits are shown in \fref{fig:4SpPhaseSpace}.
+A few exemplary orbits are shown in figure \ref{fig:4SpPhaseSpace}.

 In total, the deterministic dynamics for the four-species cyclic Lotka-Volterra model is quite similar to the behaviour in the three-species case.
 The relative abundances of the species oscillate indefinitely along a fixed, closed orbit in phase space, and no extinction takes place.